noopur-zambare/noopur-zambare.github.io/_projects/project-4.md

 ---

-### A Transfer Learning framework for detecting vehicles in aerial images
+<h2>A Transfer Learning framework for detecting vehicles in aerial images</h2>

 <p>In this work, I have utilized transfer learning to train the VGG16 model for vehicle detection in multi-modal imagery.
 I used the Vehicle Detection in Aerial Imagery (VEDAI) dataset, which contains overhead imagery.</p>